 A registered midwife is a primary health care provider who takes care of low risk pregnant women the moment they know they are pregnant.
-They do not need a referral nor do they need to see their doctor before seeing a midwife.
+Individuals do not need a referral, nor do they need to see their doctor before seeing a midwife.
 A midwife takes care of women throughout their whole pregnancy, labour, birth and for 6 weeks postpartum.

 Since 1994, midwifery has been a registered profession with a regulating College and an Association in Ontario.

 What does low-risk mean?

 Midwives specialize in taking care of low-risk, healthy women and consult appropriately with specialists for women with high-risk conditions that may arise in pregnancy, labour, birth or postpartum.
 Occasionally, women may develop ‘high-risk’ conditions while being pregnant (gestational diabetes, pre-eclampsia, etc.).
 Midwives are well trained to identify when complications arise and consult appropriately.
 If a pregnancy becomes complicated by a condition that falls outside the scope of a midwife’s practice, your circle of care will grow to include specialist care (for example, Obstetrician, Endocrinologist, Genetics).
 Your midwives will continue to provide you with care in this situation, either in a primary or supportive role depending on the nature and complexity of the diagnosis.